PyAbel/PyAbel/CONTRIBUTING.rst

 Contributing to PyAbel
 ======================

 PyAbel is an open-source project, and we welcome improvements!
-Please let us know about any issues with the software, even if's just a typo.
+Please let us know about any issues with the software, even if it's just a typo.
 The easiest way to get started is to open a `new issue <https://github.com/PyAbel/PyAbel/issues>`__.

 If you would like to make a `pull request <https://github.com/PyAbel/PyAbel/pulls>`__, the following information may be useful.